zimolzak/psci-resource-proposal/README.md

 Site stakeholders should review and determine how the process was used for (1) analysis, (2) feedback, and (3) learning.
-Project completion/debriefing meetings may be held to gather feedback from stakeholders (especially clinical leaders and clinicians), but also from the wider stakeholder team.
+Project completion/debriefing meetings may be held to gather feedback from clinical leaders, clinicians, and the wider stakeholder team.
 In other words, was *Safer Dx EnGAGE* appropriate for the task?

-The aim of this step is to recommend ways that users can choose a diagnostic safety target considering organization priorities, available resources, and availability of data relevant to the team's goal.
+This step aims to recommend ways that users can choose a diagnostic safety target considering organizational priorities, available resources, and availability of data relevant to the team's goal.